John Cutt: President of the Council

-On January 1, 1680, John Cutt became the first president of the royal Province of New Hampshire, when New Hampshire was first separated from the Massachusetts Bay Colony.
+On January 1, 1680, John Cutt became the first president of the royal Province of New Hampshire, when Norfolk County was first separated from the Massachusetts Bay Colony.
 Cutt was the head of the seven-member royal provincial council.
+Aside from Cutt, the other members of the Council were Richard Martin, William Vaughan, and Thomas Daniel of Portsmouth, Richard Waldron of Dover, John Gilman of Exeter and Christopher Hussey of Hampton.
 An early copy of the document appointing Cutt and his council is now preserved by the State of New Hampshire.